‘SEC on CBS’ schedules starts with Alabama-South Carolina

 The schedule for the 19th season of the “SEC on CBS” was released Wednesday, along with the dates and times for Army-Navy (Dec.
 14, 3 p.m.
 Eastern) and the Sun Bowl (Dec.
 31, 2 p.m.
 Eastern).

 The only SEC games locked into time slots so far are Alabama-South Carolina at 3:30 p.m.
 Eastern in Week 3 of the regular season and Florida-Georgia in Jacksonville on Nov.
 2 at 3:30 p.m.
+Other games will be chosen throughout the season, six to 12 days before they are played.
+CBS’ contract with the SEC gives the network first choice of games to air each week.

 A CBS doubleheader is set for Sept.
 21, when Georgia hosts Notre Dame, with games scheduled for 3:30 p.m. and 8 p.m.
 Eastern.
+The other doubleheader date is Nov.
+16, with games at noon and 3:30 p.m.
+Eastern.

+Notably, LSU at Alabama is scheduled for Nov.
+9. The Tigers vs. Crimson Tide rivalry has been a prime-time staple on CBS in recent years.
+The game was last played during the day in 2010.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25